stacs-srg/valipop/docs/usage/configuration/input-reference.md

 Each end directory (directory without sub directories) represents a property of the population.
 Within an end directory is any number of input distribution files for that property, often for different years.
 The files can have any name, but must be located in the correct end directory.

 In the following example, the marriage property (which defines the proportion of parents that are married), contains three input distributions from different years.
-(The different years must be specified in the `YEAR` meta field for Valipop to understand).
+(The different years must be specified in the `YEAR` meta field for ValiPop to understand).

 ```
 └───relationships/